Honorable Fred W. Parker

 The Office of Treasurer is responsible for the collection, custody and disbursement of County funds originating from the tax levies and other fees authorized by the Washington County Board of Supervisors.
 The Treasurer is elected at-large for a four year term.

 You can view our Frequently Asked Questions below.
-You can also use the E-Services link to view Real Estate and Personal Property tax payment history or yearly Real Estate and Personal Property taxes paid.
+You can also use the Taxpayer Portal link to pay taxes and view your tax history.

 Government Center Building